atriaml/torchxai/README.md

 # TorchXAI

 TorchXAI is a lightweight PyTorch toolkit for evaluating machine learning models using explainability techniques.
-It wraps [Captum](https://captum.ai/) attribution methods and adds **multi-target attribution** — explain multiple output classes in a single forward pass — plus ready-to-use metrics for quantifying explanation quality.

-- **Captum-compatible** — works alongside the Captum explainers you already use
-- **Multi-target** — compute attributions for all targets at once, not one at a time
-- **Batch & scalable** — built for dataset-scale evaluation across many inputs and explainers
+It offers efficient implementations of explainability metrics that integrate seamlessly with the Captum ecosystem, with a focus on batch computation and task/data-agnostic evaluation to make scalable XAI evaluation easy.

 ## Installation